 Searching for that home that doesn’t exist or what I call chasing unicorns, will just cause frustration and waste valuable time.
-What your sister bought two years ago or what you friend bought a year ago probably doesn’t exist.
+What your sister bought two years ago or what your friend bought a year ago probably doesn’t exist.

-A quick search sold homes in the past year will help you find where your reality lies.
+A quick search of sold homes in the past year will help you find where your reality lies.

-For example, I had a woman who wanted a condo with 2 bedrooms and 1.5 baths in certain communities… basically a huge section between Boston and the NH border.
+For example, I had a woman who wanted a condo with 2 bedrooms and 1.5 baths in certain communities… a huge section between Boston and the NH border.
 There was one undesirable condo that she didn’t want.
 I told her she needed to adjust her expectations.
-She said she would just wait.
-I checked back a year in the sold history and told her that only 3 such properties had sold and that the chances of one coming up again was probably not a reality.
+She said she would wait.
+I checked back a year in the sold history and told her that only 3 such properties had sold and that the chances of one coming up again were probably not a reality.
 She still did not want to accept her reality.

-In a seller’s market you don’t have the luxury of mulling over a property for a week, going back another one or two times and bringing mom and dad to see.
+In a seller’s market, you don’t have the luxury of mulling over a property for a week, going back another one or two times and bringing Mom and Dad to see.
 The market is just moving too fast.

 Being Too Focused on Price

-In no means am I telling you to run out and overpay for a house.
+In no means am I telling you to run out and overpay for a house?
 But in a seller’s market, it is not unusual for homes to sell at or over asking.

-Remember fair market value is a range it is not one number.
-In a seller’s market you will be paying towards the top end of the range.
+Remember, fair market value is a range it is not one number.
+In a seller’s market, you will be paying towards the top end of the range.
 Have your agent run numbers and see what that range is for a given home.